EMPAT94/empat94.github.io/_gs/Chapter 31 - Best of both worlds.md

 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>
 <br />

-"Aye, and he just disappears right in front of my eyes; like poof!"
+"Aye, and he just disappears right in front of my eyes; like poof, gone!"

 We were in my room.
 Carol, Arya, and I were sitting at the table laden with bread and some hot green liquid.
 It was not tea.
 Carol was currently engaged in recalling her introduction with her mentor.
 My usual maid was frolicking in the corner.
 'What was her name again?
 Elaine?
 Damn it, I forgot.'

 "Looks like you both got along well with your tutors.
 And _I_ have to read the daily journal, or I should say fanatic mutterings, of some dead old woman."
 Arya complained as she tore her bread with a vengeance.
 Her tutor had still not been decided.
 In the meantime, she was provided with Francisa's great-grandmother's effects to study.
-Effects as in, a few ancient books and a broken staff to be precise.
-Somehow related to a Church of Healers.
+A couple of ancient books and a broken staff to be precise.

 I had already regaled them with the description of the new NPCs and my interactions with them from last night.
 "Heh, don't worry Arya, you'll get yours soon enough.
 And did your mentor get your Status checked as well Carol?"

 "Oh, yea.
-He did place a wee shiny bauble in my hands.
+He did place a wee shiny bauble in my hand.
 It was missing some effects though."
 Carol mused.
 "He said I was very lucky with my Skills.
-They are quite rare, he says."
+They are quite rare, he said."

-"And I was almost laughed out the room for having no Skills."
+"And I was almost laughed out the room for not having Skills."
 I sniffed.

 "But it doesn't matter for you, right?
 What with your magic spells and stuff."
 Arya queried while taking a sip of the bitter not-tea.